 It all depends on the degree of awareness our target customer has, i.e., whether they already know the product we sell and what kind of problems it solves.

 This important concept was coined by the famous publicist Eugene M. Schwartz in the 1960s and is still of much relevance today.

-The greater the level of awareness, the less extensive a text needs to be since we don’t need to argue so much why our product is what the customer needs.
+The greater the level of awareness, the less extensive a piece copy needs to be since we don’t need to give so much argumentation about why our product is what the customer needs.

-For example, Apple doesn’t need to give you a lot of arguments to buy its latest iPhone model if you’re one of their fans.
+For example, Apple doesn’t need to give you a lot of reasons to buy its latest iPhone model if you’re one of their fans.

-However, a company that no one knows anything about will need to argue and justify the purchase much more.
+However, a company that no one knows anything about will need to justify the purchase much more.

 Makes sense, doesn’t it?

-On this last summary we will also make sure we overcome any objections people might have.
+In this last summary, we also make sure we overcome any objections people might have.

-Like Moo, a company which designs and prints cool business cards.
+Like Moo, a company that designs and prints cool business cards.

 In the example below Sweat Block reminds you that you can combine it with your favourite deodorant, that is made in the US (again they mention here the country of origin to guarantee quality and appeal to loyalty to the economy of your own country), 30-day money-back guarantee, etc.